jensbambauer/seriale/site/content/speakers/adrian-garelik.md

 ---
 title: Adrian Garelik
 image: /img/speaker/adrian-garelik.jpg
-shortdescription: Writer, Creator | Flixxo | Argentina
+shortdescription: Writer, Creator, CEO | Flixxo | Argentina
 ---
 <img src="/img/speaker/adrian-garelik.jpg">
 ## Adrian Garelik

-Writer, Creator | Flixxo | Argentina
+Writer, Creator, CEO | Flixxo | Argentina

-Adrian Garelik is a scriptwriter and producer, involved in digital media for the last 20 years.
-Being involved in the Bitcoin and Blockchain space since 2013, he founded a disruptive streaming platform for short form series - Flixxo - in 2017.
-Since then, along with the development of the platform, he has produced 7 short form series - including three animated shows.
-Representing Flixxo, Adrian has been promoting short form series as a speaker in some of the most important content markets in the world - MIPCOM, MIPTV, NATPE and Berlinale's European Film Market.
+Adrian Garelik is a filmmaker and entrepreneur from Argentina.
+In 2016, after a succesful crowdfunding campaign, he funded Flixxo, the platform for microseries that rewards both its users and creators with cryptocurrencies.
+Flixxo was launched in 2020, gathering more than 70,000 users in Latin America in the first months.
+Now Flixxo is ready to take over the world :) In addition, he was the scriptwriter of some movies and series, including To fool a thief (Disney, 2013), Entrapped (Netflix, 2015) and In the sights (HBO+, 2021) He has also produced the movie The Red Star (2021) and the microseries Alejo and Valentina, Neptunia, ALT ESC, Movies in real life, Backstage, Bizarre Creatures and Death on Arrival.